xtendui/xtendui/src/gatsby/markdown/hidden/tests/animation.md

 ## Collapse

-Test height and maxHeight styles on activation and deactivation.
+Test height and width and maxHeight styles on activation and deactivation.

 <demo>
   <demoinline src="demos/components/animation/collapse-height">